KaranShah197/WSD-Project_01/README.md

         if an existing destination file cannot be opened, remove it and try again
     * -i, --interactive
         prompt before overwrite

+    We can pass many more agruments to copy command.
+Please [click here](http://man7.org/linux/man-pages/man1/cp.1.html) to view the same.

 ## **GitFlow Workflow**